qathome/angular-webapp/README.md

 8. Go to your user link
 9. Mark the "developer" checkbox at the end of the page and click PUT
 8. Now you are a QatHome developer
-9. Create your application on http://qathome.com/developer/applications/ (link is not available for non-developer users)
+9. Create your application on http://qathome.com/developer/applications/ (link is available for developer users and after login)
 10. QatHome follows the django-allauth standards so feel free to choose what you need (Use for example "Client type" = "Public", "Authorization grant type" = "Client credentials", nothing into "redirect uris")
-4. Now edit the `static/src/config.js`:
+11. Go to project folder and edit `static/src/config.js`:
     ```
     var QATHOME_CLIENT_CONFIG = {
         server: 'http://qathome.com',